 The American Dental Association statement of August 4, 2016:

 So after all the confusion, the message remains the same.
-Brush, floss, eat healthy foods, and see your dentist regularly.
+Brush, floss, eat healthy foods, and see your dentist regularly to ensure that your dental care is in tip-top shape!
 That’s the 1-2-3-4 of ensuring the best dental health.
-To contact us for your appointment call 519-305-9100 today!
+To contact us for your appointment call today!